davidji99/terraform-provider-herokux/docs/resources/formation_autoscaling.md

 ## Regarding `heroku_formation`

-This resource should be used with [`heroku_formation`](https://registry.terraform.io/providers/heroku/heroku/latest/docs/resources/formation) if you are using dyno sizes that can be autoscaled and wish to do so.
+This resource can be used with [`heroku_formation`](https://registry.terraform.io/providers/heroku/heroku/latest/docs/resources/formation) if you are using dyno sizes that can be autoscaled and wish to do so.
 Otherwise, continue using just `heroku_formation`.
+If you end up using `heroku_formation` in conjunction with `herokux_formation_autoscaling`, do not make any changes to `heroku_formation` as those changes will not be reflected on the app dyno if autoscaling is enabled.

 Users will need to add the [`depends_on`](https://www.terraform.io/docs/language/meta-arguments/depends_on.html) meta-argument to `herokux_formation_autoscaling` when `heroku_app_release` and/or `heroku_formation` are present. `heroku_formation`